 I search high and low for the most unusual, beautiful, and truly special decorations.
 These wonderful pieces have been gently loved, often by several generations in the same family.
-I especially love it when someone points to an ornament and says, “My grandmother (or mother or aunt) had one of these!”
+I find it especially meaningful when someone points to an ornament and says, “My grandmother (or mother or aunt) had one of these!”

 Every piece I make is unique; there will never be another one like it.
 This is not only because of the materials themselves (as in what I have in my inventory) but I would be bored to tears if I had to reproduce previous designs.
 I usually begin each wreath (or centerpiece) with something very special as a focal point.
-Loving the mental stimulation of design, I let color, scale, and texture drive the composition.
+The mental stimulation of design is something I love; I let color, scale, and texture drive the composition.
 Generally, it takes parts of 3 days to make a wreath from start to finish.

 My wreaths and topiaries have a national following and have been shipped all over the continental USA.
 I am a proud member of the Beekman 1802 artisan collective (Beekman1802.com, based in upstate NY) and an artisan at the Country Living (Magazine) Fairs.
-My work has been featured in R Home Magazine and the Los Angeles Times.
+My work has been featured in the Los Angeles Times, R Home Magazine, the Beekman 1802 Almanac, Holiday Décor Magazine, and Flea Market Décor Magazine.
+In 2021, I was once again featured in R-Home Magazine and also had an appearance on the Virginia this Morning program on WTVR-TV Richmond.

 To read more, please go to my About Me page.